zhenye234/CoMoSpeech/README.md

 Note that in params file.
 Teacher = True is for our teacher model, False is for our ComoSpeech.
 While training Comospeech, teacher checkpoint directory should be provide.

 ## Acknowledgement
-I would like to extend a special thanks to authors of Grad-TTS, since our code base is mainlly borrowed from  [Grad-TTS](https://github.com/huawei-noah/Speech-Backbones/blob/main/Grad-TTS/).
+I would like to extend a special thanks to authors of Grad-TTS, since our code base is mainly borrowed from  [Grad-TTS](https://github.com/huawei-noah/Speech-Backbones/blob/main/Grad-TTS/).

 ## Contact
 You are welcome to send pull requests or share some ideas with me.
 Contact information: Zhen YE ( zhenye312@gmail.com )